prevwong/craft.js/packages/docs/docs/api/useEditor.md

 ## Reference
 ### Parameters
 <API items={[
-  ["collector", "(state: ManagerState, query: Query) => Collected", "A function that collects relevant state information from the editor state.
+  ["collector", "(state: EditorState, query: Query) => Collected", "A function that collects relevant state information from the editor state.
 The component will re-render when the values returned by this function changes."]
 ]} />

 ### Returns